OdehYazan/data-structures-and-algorithms/java/graph/app/src/README.md

 * GetNodes() - Returns all of the nodes in the graph as a collection (set, list, or similar)
 * GetNeighbors() - Returns a collection of nodes connected to the given node, include the weight of the connection in the returned collection
 * Size() - Returns the total number of nodes in the graph
+* breadthFirst(value) - Returns array of the BFS order

 ## Approach & Efficiency